raudikon/chatbot/DEV-NOTES.md

 *gotta setup env file and gitignore it
 *you gotta install drizzle
-*you can define schema inside drizzle. it not exactly what reads and writes data, but the schema is required so the db knows the shape of the data
+*you can define schema inside drizzle. it not exactly what reads and writes data, but the schema is required so the db knows the shape of the data. sometimes with things like betterauth, it defines the schema for you

 <--some relevant code->